-The draft guidance on local living and 20 minute neighbourhoods places no additional burden on planning authorities, communities or business and will have no material impact on the assessment and conclusions of the full BRIA.
+A public consultation on the Local living and 20 minute neighbourhood: Draft Planning Guidance ran between 27 April and 20 July 2023.
+Issues raised do not alter the conclusion of the BRIA.
+The guidance places no additional requirements or burden on planning authorities, communities or business in relation to NPF Policy 15 and will have no material impact on the assessment and conclusions of the full BRIA.